 As such, only adjust your SWCG after measuring and knowing the level of FC in your water.

-To know the right SWCG percentage setting to produce the ideal level of chlorine for your pool, you have to be aware of a few things, and they are:-
+To know the right SWCG percentage setting to produce the ideal level of chlorine for your pool, you have to follow a few steps, and they are:-

 1).
 Determine the right FC level for your pool.
 FCL in your water goes hand in hand with the Cyanuric acid level.

 2).
 Measure the actual FCL in your water and compare it with the appropriate FCL in your SWCG.
-Testing FC level should be done in the evening to adjust your chlorine generator percentage setting appropriately when it's low.
+Testing FC level should be done in the evening.

 3).
 If the level of FC in your water is low, increase the percentage of your SWCG to produce more chlorine and reduce the percentage if the FCL is high.